gildean/http-share/README.md

 Then create a new share from anywhere with `http-share`

-You can set a specific port with `-p port` and a specific directory with `-d /dir/to/share`.
+You can set a specific port with `-p port` and a specific directory with `-d /dir/to/share`

 Help is printed out with `http-share -h` or `http-share --help`

-If the `port` and `path` are omitted, then by default the port is 8080 and the directory is the current working directory (where you called `http-share`).
+By default the port is 8080 and the directory is the current working directory (where you called `http-share`)

+If no index is found in the shared dir, a directory-listing is created automagically (with connect.directory)

 ##License